Modified Armijo line search in optimization on Riemannian submanifolds with reduced computational cost: Armijo line search in Riemannian optimization and its computational cost improvement

-Line-search plays a crucial role in globally convergent methods for optimization problems.
-In the field of optimization in Euclidean spaces, various line-search strategies have been proposed.
-Some of them, such as the Armijo and Wolf conditions, have been extended to Riemannian optimization.
-This section mainly focuses on the Armijo line-search in Riemannian optimization.
+Line search plays a crucial role in globally convergent optimization methods.
+In the field of optimization in Euclidean spaces, various line search strategies have been proposed.
+Some of them, such as the Armijo and Wolfe conditions, have been extended to Riemannian optimization.
+This section mainly focuses on the Armijo line search in Riemannian optimization.